 How long will it take to get my Akimbo card?

 Cards arrive five to seven business days after your information is verified.
+However, Akimbo isn’t currently issuing cards to new customers.

 I got my Akimbo card.
 Now what?